 Writing is time-consuming and hence you should be very sure that it pays off.

-Peep has written guest posts for Think Traffic and Smashing Magazine, and the traffic coming from those posts converts extremely well.
+Peep has written guest posts for Think Traffic (now known as Sparkline) and Smashing Magazine, and the traffic coming from those posts converts extremely well.
 Makes sense – the audience has a definite overlap.
 He also wrote a post for Kissmetrics blog that doesn’t send much traffic and it doesn’t convert either.
 Does that mean Kissmetrics sucks as a traffic source for ConversionXL?
 I wouldn’t say so.

 The blog post was about gamification – which is not something most Kissmetrics readers are really interested in (hence the lack of clickthroughs) and it’s not what ConversionXL is about either (=low conversions).